MJ Melendez Preview, Player Props: Royals vs. Mariners

 MJ Melendez At The Plate

-- In 9.0% of his games this season, he has homered, and 2.4% of his trips to the dish.
+- In 9.0% of his games this season, he has hit a long ball, and 2.4% of his trips to the dish.

-- In 23.8% of his games this year, Melendez has notched at least one RBI.
-In 12 of those games (9.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- Melendez has driven in a run in 29 games this season (23.8%), including 12 games with more than one RBI (9.8%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 44 games this season, with multiple runs nine times.
+- He has scored a run in 44 games this year, with multiple runs nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.